BethanySalazar/IntelInternship/README.md

-# IntelInternship
+# Intel Internship
-Going to have all projects and stuff learned from Intel
+All projects and stuff learned from Intel
+Phython
+Java
+Code Projects